Quark: What Nutritional Benefits Does It Provide?

 • Phosphorus

-These nutrients all have a shared role in skeletal health and strengthening bone.
-B vitamins are also crucial for energy metabolism amongst other functions (12, 13).
+These nutrients all have a shared, vital role in skeletal health and strengthening bone.
+B vitamins are also crucial for energy metabolism, amongst their other functions (21, 22).

-Key Point: Quark offers a broad range of beneficial vitamins and minerals.
+Key point: Quark offers a wide range of beneficial vitamins and minerals, including high levels of several nutrients that are important for bone health.

 6) Rich Source of Calcium